fvm/super-duper-barnacle/README.md

 Solutions and attempts at them

 ## Priorities
-In order, solutions
+In order, approach to solutions...

 ### Language
-Try it in Go first, Java second, Python third (because I'll probably not get it to work and Python fixes everything with `import allTheThings` and done).
+Try it in Go first, Kotlin => Java second, Python third (because I'll probably not get it to work and Python fixes everything with `import allTheThings` and done).

 ### Toolset
 Try it with as little frameworks or external tools as possible, except for build toolchains and utilities like logging, annotations, etc.